 Bioluminescence is not limited to the deep sea.
 It can also be found in terrestrial ecosystems.
 For example, glowing mushrooms and the enchanting glow worms that inhabit caves emit their soft glow through bioluminescent reactions.
 These organisms have adapted to their dark environments and use their luminescence to attract prey, communicate, or ward off potential threats.

-The evolution of bioluminescence has resulted in a stunning array of adaptations and displays, each serving a unique purpose in the world of the organisms that possess it.
+The evolution of bioluminescence created many adaptations and displays, each serving a unique purpose for the organisms.
 The sheer diversity and beauty of bioluminescence continue to captivate scientists and observers alike, inspiring further research into its mechanisms and potential applications in various fields.

 Ecosystem | Bioluminescent Organism |